madisontinsley/astrologyofmads/README.md

 And, a little introduction to the ideas in astrology, which is way more than just the typical sun sign.

-**Please feel free to have fun with this, you do not have to be a believer and I am not asking you to be!**

-below are three introduction pages, then a short analysis of my own birth chart:
+Below are three introduction pages, then a short analysis of my own birth chart:

 [Astrological Signs](https://github.com/madisontinsley/astrologyofmads/blob/main/signs.md)

 [Astrological planets](https://github.com/madisontinsley/astrologyofmads/blob/main/placements.md)

 [My natal chart](https://github.com/madisontinsley/astrologyofmads/blob/main/natal.md)

+**Please feel free to have fun with this, you do not have to be a believer and I am not asking you to be!**